The-Web-Scraping-Playbook/awesome-g2-scrapers/README.md

 ---

 ## 🧠 G2 OpsKit
-> Find out everything you need to know to reliably scrape G2 with our new tool: [ScrapeOps Kit](https://scrapeops.io/websites/g2)
+> Find out everything you need to know to reliably scrape G2 with our new tool: [Ops Kit](https://scrapeops.io/websites/g2)

 This kit provides the blueprint for G2 scraping operations:
 - **Overview:** Scraping Summary, Anti-Bots